 While starting with a paint color is typically the most common approach to kitchen design or renovation, it shouldn’t be.
 Paint colors should be complementary to fabrics, art, and surroundings.
 It will only serve as a backdrop, not a focal point.

 I hope you have enjoyed learning about kitchen designs and how to design the kitchen of your dreams.
-If you’re in Dallas, Plano, Frisco, Allen, or anywhere else near, feel free to drop me an email or call us.
+If you’re in Austin, or anywhere else near, feel free to drop me an email or call us.
 We love designing kitchens and have all of the renovation contractors here to make your life easy.

 Cheers to your kitchen renovation success!